peterhinch/micropython-micropower/README.md

 Unfortunately this is inadequate for devices using the I2C bus or using its pins as GPIO.
 This is because the Pyboard has pullup resistors on these pins which will source current into the connected hardware even when the latter is powered down.
-There are two possible solutions.
-The first is to provide switches in series with the relevant GPIO pins.
-The second is to switch both Vdd and Vss of the connected hardware.
-I have adopted the former approach.
+There are two obvious solutions.
+The first is to switch Vdd as in the above schematic (single-ended mode) and also to provide switches in series with the relevant GPIO pins.
+The second is to switch both Vdd and Vss of the connected hardware (double-ended mode).
+I prefer the single ended approach.
 The current consumed by the connected hardware when the Pyboard is in standby is then negligible compared to the total current draw of 29uA.
 This (from datasheet values) comprises 4uA for the microprocessor and 25uA for the LDO regulator.

 This can be reduced further by disabling or removing the LDO regulator: I have measured 7uA offering the possibility of a year's operation from a CR2032 button cell.
 In practice achieving this is dependent on the frequency and duration of power up events.

-# Design details
+## Design details

-This uses two Pyboard pins to control the peripheral power and the pullup resistors.
-Separate control is best because it enables devices to be powered off prior to disabling the pullups, which is preferable for some peripherals.
+The design uses two Pyboard pins to control the peripheral power and the pullup resistors.
+Separate control is preferable because it enables devices to be powered off prior to disabling the pullups, which is reccommended for some peripherals.
 An analog switch is employed to disable the pullup resistors.

 Resistors R3, R4 and capacitor C1 are optional and provide the facility for a switched filtered, slew rate limited 3.3V output.
 This was initially provided for ferroelectric RAM (FRAM)